 After his start at Givenchy, Guillaume Henry revamped the heritage house Carven and then became the Creative Director of Nina Ricci.
 A year ago, LVHM appointed Henry as Artistic Director of Jean Patou, now, Patou.

 Jean Patou Heritage

-His clients were Louise Brooks, Josephine Baker and tennis player Suzanne Lenglen among many others.
-And after Patous early death, the couture house was headed by many famous names like Marc Bohan, Karl Lagerfeld, Jean-Paul Gaultier and Christian Lacroix.
+Among his clients were Louise Brooks, Josephine Baker and tennis player Suzanne Lenglen.
+And after Patou’s early death, the couture house was headed by many famous names like Marc Bohan, Karl Lagerfeld, Jean-Paul Gaultier and Christian Lacroix.

 The new Patou!

 Guillaume Henry imagined the new Patou for young women who do not want to buy mass fashion as H&M anymore but cannot afford luxury labels.
 Henry says he wanted to design clothes for his French friends.
 And because of that, Henry declined a previous offer to head the Italian house, Pucci.

 Henry’s new vision for the French couture house is affordable, feminine, tongue-in-cheek pieces.
 The new Patou is an accessible luxury label, and the designer points out that “new doesn’t need to be weird” – take note, newcomers.

 Millennials and eco-conscious shoppers will love Patou’s sustainability.
 The label uses GOTS-certified organic cotton and provides, through the scanning of QR code labels, all the garments’ history, such as where and how they were made.